FaresHerhar/stress-mouse/README.md

 clicker.start()
 ```

-# What is missing
+## What is missing

-#### To be honest i am not satisfied with it
+***To be honest i am not satisfied with it***
-A GUI, is really missing so please add one and give me a notice, i really want use it with a GUI.<br>
+A GUI, is really missing so please add one and give me a notice, i really want use it with a GUI.
 Also, the hotkeys option is really awsome too.